 Finnish Water Utilities Association (FIWA)

 Finnish Water Utilities Association (FIWA) is the co-operation and member association of the Finnish water and wastewater utilities, established in 1956.
 FIWA's membership includes about 300 Finnish water utilities which cover about 90 % of water services in Finland.
-In addition FIWA has about 150 collaborating members (companies, institutes, etc.).
+In addition FIWA has over 160 collaborating members (companies, institutes, etc.).

 FIWA's main purpose is to facilitate an enabling operational environment for its member utilities and support their functions.
 FIWA works to safeguard and promote the interests of its member utilities and to enhance their professional skills.